Multicultural Children’s Book Day 2018 Sponsors!

 Juan Guerra and The Little Doctor / El doctorcito

-Inspired by his own experiences as a young boy helping his El Salvadorian grandmother navigate the US health-care system, Juan J. Guerra’s insightful, bilingual account highlights the need for culturally sensitive medical practitioners, in The Little Doctor: El doctorcito.
+Inspired by his own experiences as a boy helping his El Salvadorian grandmother navigate the US health-care system, Juan J. Guerra’s insightful, bilingual account highlights the need for culturally sensitive medical practitioners, in The Little Doctor: El doctorcito.
 Notes of despair and hope shine through in the strikingly animated artwork from Victoria Castillo.

 Salvador raced home from school to share exciting news with his abuela: he made an A+ on his science test!
 But at home, he learns that his grandmother needs his help.
 She is going to the doctor and wants her grandson to interpret for her.
 Abuela is nervous because she has never been to a doctor in the United States.
 In El Salvador, she either saw a curandera or drank te de manzanilla when she felt sick.

 When he learns that none of the physicians speak Spanish, the boy realizes that he is completely responsible for making sure the doctor understands his grandmother and that she understands his instructions!
 But in spite of his help, the visit does not go well.
 The doctor rushes in and out.
 He doesn’t listen to Abuela.
 And he tells Salvador that she should not eat so much Mexican food!
 Abuela is so upset that she threatens not to take the medication the doctor prescribes!
 What can Salvador do to help her?

 Gokul!
 World features the globe-traveling adventures of six culturally diverse friends who go on adventures, solve problems with their individual talents, celebrate holidays, explore traditions and embrace this big, bold, beautiful world.

 First introduced as a book in 2017 and soon to include an animated series, interactive digital games, music, additional books and merchandise, Gokul!
 World bolsters children’s social emotional development through fun, relatable and interactive adventures that celebrate cultures around the world.